e2eterraformprovider/terraform-provider-tir/docs/resources/model_repository.md

 - `model_type` (String) The type of model stored in the repository.
 This defines the category or framework of the model (e.g., TensorFlow, PyTorch).
 - `name` (String) The name of the model repository.
 This is a required field and must be unique.
 - `project_id` (String) The ID of the project where the model repository is deployed.
 - `storage_type` (String) The type of storage for the model repository.
 Supported values are 'new' for managed storage, 'existing' for E2E S3, and 'external' for PVC (Persistent Volume Claim).
+If you are choosing storage_type other than "new" please check optional fields there are some other required fields too.
+Otherwise resources will not created.
 - `team_id` (String) The ID of the team that owns the model repository.

 ### Optional

 - `access_key` (String) The access key for the model repository.
-This is optional and will be auto-generated if not provided.
+This is required incase of storage_type as  external.
 - `bucket_name` (String) The name of the bucket associated with the model repository.
-This is optional and will be auto-generated if not provided.
+This is required incase of storage_type as existing or external
 - `secret_key` (String) The secret key for the model repository.
-This is optional and will be auto-generated if not provided.
+This is required incase of storage_type as external

 ### Read-Only